the six most beautiful villages of naxos

-Naxos may be famous for its beaches, like many other islands in the Cyclades, but venture inland and you’ll find the island’s real heart: its traditional villages.
+Naxos may be famous for its beaches, like many other islands in the Cyclades, but venture inland, and you’ll find the island’s real heart: its traditional villages.
 Nestled among green valleys, olive groves, and marble hills, Naxos’ villages are rich in history, local culture, and irresistible beauty.

 Why explore Naxos villages?